Rick Steiner: Independent circuit and sporadic appearances (2008–2019)

-After being released from TNA, Rick would continue to go on his own.
 On August 9, 2008, he lost to Bobby Eaton at Mid-Atlantic Championship Wrestling.
 In 2009, Rick continued teaming with Scott.
 Rick wrestled for Mid-Atlantic Championship Wrestling from 2010 to 2011.
 On May 31, 2013, the Steiner Brothers won the Preston City Wrestling Tag Team Championships before losing it the following day.
 On June 23, the Steiner Brothers defeated Eddie Kingston and Homicide at the House of Hardcore 2 event.

 On November 5, 2016, Rick lost to GNW Canadian Heavyweight Champion Devon Nicholson for Great North Wrestling in Hawkesbury, Ontario.
 He made a return to Japan on September 19, 2019, for Tokyo Championship Wrestling teaming with Kazushi Miyamoto defeating Elliot Russell and Sigmon.
 This would be Steiner's last match to date.

 Return to WWE (2022)

 At NXT New Year's Evil, Rick appeared in the now renamed WWE in what is his first appearance since 1994, celebrated his son, Bron Breakker's first NXT Championship win over Tommaso Ciampa.
 Rick and Scott Steiner were inducted into the WWE Hall of Fame on April 1, 2022.
 A few days later, at the end of the April 5 episode of NXT after Breakker retained the title, Rick was kidnapped by Joe Gacy and Harland, locked up and tied inside a cage.